Electric blanket

 Prevent turning in your sleep by properly adjusting your bed to your position.
 That way you don’t turn unwanted by gravity.
 This often results in a body reaction as well, causing you to move more and sleep more restlessly.

-Maintain a low level of stress before bedtime and watch what you consume before crawling under the covers.
+Maintain low stress levels before bedtime and pay attention to what you consume before crawling under the covers.
 Moving around in your sleep is perfectly normal.
 Excessive exercise requires you to readjust your bed, improve your evening routine and adjust your diet.

 Turning a lot in your sleep is normal, but tossing and turning in bed can indicate stress, poor digestion or the wrong mattress.